tvcsantos/versu/README.md

 ## Configuration

-VERSE uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for flexible configuration loading.
-It automatically searches for configuration in multiple formats and locations using standard naming conventions.
+VERSE uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for flexible configuration loading and [Zod](https://github.com/colinhacks/zod) for type-safe validation.
+It automatically searches for configuration in multiple formats and locations using standard naming conventions, validates the configuration against a schema, and provides detailed error messages if validation fails.

 ### Supported Configuration Files